subhronilsaha/treefam-planting-assistant/README.md

 ## How I built it

-I built it using React.js for the web, using Firebase for authentication, and Google Maps API for keeping track of where you are planting your trees.
+I am building it using SwiftUI 2.0 for iOS, using Firebase for authentication, and Apple Maps API for keeping track of where you are planting your trees.

 ## Challenges I ran into

-Integrating Google Maps API was new to me.
-Initially, I thought of building a mobile app with Flutter, but since I was new to the framework and ran into some problems I decided to go with building a web app.
+--

 ## What's next for TreeFam